 Ken was flying again.
 It didn’t seem odd at all for him to be looking down at the world.
 He couldn’t help but feel something was missing though.
 As he looked around himself he could only see the sky and the land far below, and for a second he began to wonder how he was flying.
 Unfortunately his moment of contemplation was interrupted by a spike of pain in his back, followed by the paralyzing sense that something was crushing him.

 He blinked and found himself in a giant, clawed, reptilian hand.
 As it squeezed tighter, he looked up and locked eyes with a dragon.
 A town-burning, princess-stealing, honest-to-god dragon.
 He began to panic, struggling to climb out of its herculean grip to no avail.
-He didn’t know if it was just crushing the life out of him, or if he was having a heart attack from the fear, as pain clamped down on his chest and made it impossible to breath.
+He didn’t know if it was just crushing the life out of him, or if he was having a heart attack from the fear, as pain clamped down on his chest and made it impossible to breathe.

 He shut his eyes tight, wishing that it might go away, the dragon, the pain.
 As he felt his last breath leaving his body he tried desperately to open his eyes, and get one last look at the sky.
 He couldn’t fight the fear, and his eyes remained sealed shut, darkness surrounding him in his final moments.
 With strenuous effort, he made one last attempt, forcing himself to open his eyes.